Wakanda-Packages/wakanda-widgets/README.md

 ## How to request for your add-on repository to be added to this list

 To have your add-on widget  repository  added to one of our lists:
-1. Fork the Wakanda-Packages/wakanda-widgets repository to your personal account: myUser/wakanda-widgets
+1. Fork the Wakanda-Packages/wakanda-widgets repository to your personal account: {myUsername}/wakanda-widgets
-2. Clone the myUser/wakanda-widgets repository to your machine
+2. Clone the {myUsername}/wakanda-widgets repository to your machine
-3. ADD or UPDATE your widget (myUsername/myWidget) into the myUser/wakanda-widgets repository
+3. ADD or UPDATE your {myUsername}/myWidget into the {myUsername}/wakanda-widgets repository
 4. Commit and Push your work
 5. Send a pull request